AzuraCast/AzuraCast/CONTRIBUTING.md

  - Please **do not e-mail the project developer directly** with questions or issues specific to AzuraCast, unless you were specifically requested to do so as part of an ongoing issue.
 Contacting me directly prevents me from tracking all outstanding issues in one place, and harms the transparency that is essential to FOSS development.
 If, however, you are e-mailing me to offer me a paying job...go nuts.

  - Please **do not create "this doesn't work" issues** that are just one sentence long and don't provide any insight into the scope of the issue, what changes might have triggered it, or what platform you're running on.
-At the very minimum, please always include what host OS you're using (i.e. Ubuntu 16.04), whether you're using the Docker or "Bare-metal" installation, and whether the problem first occurred after a recent update.
+At the very minimum, please always include what host OS you're using (i.e. Ubuntu 16.04), whether you're using the Docker or Ansible installation, and whether the problem first occurred after a recent update.
 For visual issues, screenshots are also greatly appreciated.

  - Please **refer to existing Github issues** if you are curious about the status of outstanding bug reports or new enhancement requests.
 Always remember that this is a volunteer project primarily built and maintained by a single developer, and manage your expectations accordingly.